Zika fever: Guillain–Barré syndrome

 Zika virus infections have been strongly associated with Guillain–Barré syndrome (GBS), which is a rapid onset of muscle weakness caused by the immune system damaging the peripheral nervous system, and which can progress to paralysis.
 While both GBS and Zika infection can simultaneously occur in the same individual, it is difficult to definitively identify Zika virus as the cause of GBS.
 Though Zika virus has been shown to infect human Schwann cells.
 Several countries affected by Zika outbreaks have reported increases in the rate of new cases of GBS.
-During the 2013–2014 outbreak in French Polynesia there were 42 reported cases of GBS over a 3-month period, compared to between 3 and 10 annually prior to the outbreak.
+During the 2013–2014 outbreak in French Polynesia, there were 42 reported cases of GBS over three months, compared to between 3 and 10 annually before the outbreak.

 Pregnancy

 The disease spreads from mother to child in the womb and can cause multiple problems, most notably microcephaly, in the baby.
-The full range of birth defects caused by infection during pregnancy is not known, but they appear to be common, with large scale abnormalities seen in up to 42% of live births.
+The full range of birth defects caused by infection during pregnancy is not known, but they appear to be common, with large-scale abnormalities seen in up to 42% of live births.
 The most common observed associations have been abnormalities with brain and eye development such as microcephaly and chorioretinal scarring.
 Less commonly there have been systemic abnormalities such as hydrops fetalis, where there is abnormal accumulation of fluid in the fetus.
 These abnormalities can lead to intellectual problems, seizures, vision problems, hearing problems, problems feeding and slow development.

 Whether the stage of pregnancy at which the mother becomes infected affects the risk to the fetus is not well understood, nor is whether other risk factors affect outcomes.
 One group has estimated the risk of a baby developing microcephaly at about 1% when the mother is infected during the first trimester, with the risk of developing microcephaly becoming uncertain beyond the first trimester.
 Affected babies might appear normal but actually have brain abnormalities; infection in newborns could also lead to brain damage.